 Note that your environment variables (such as workspace name or billing project) will be reset.
 In order to do queries within the notebook, for example, you will need to rerun the cells that grab the environment variables.

-2. Kernel activity prevents auto-pause
+2. Kernel activity prevents auto-pause for up to 24 hours

-To allow long running jobs that generate output files to finish, kernel activity will prevent auto-pause, even if the browser is inactive for 30 minutes.
+To allow long-running jobs that generate output files to finish, kernel activity will prevent auto-pause, even if the browser is inactive for 30 minutes.

 Note that in this case, because the browser is inactive, outputs written to notebook cells will not be visible in the notebook user interface.
 Only outputs written to files external to the notebook will be retained.